araiichiro/furumai/README.md

 - Text-based description
     - You can write behavior in DOT (Graphviz) style
+        - You can generate SVG images using DSL specialized for describing systems and algorithms.
     - Instead of a single picture, it will generate a motion diagram (a flipbook comic) from a text description
 - Output to SVG
     - You can also adjust the appearance by specifying the SVG attribute.
+- Layout engine that can specify placement in `Flexbox model` like CSS.

 # Background